trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

 -   2 October 2014, Want an Insight Into Life Under the Muslim Veil?
 How About Asking?, Somayra Ismailjee
 -   6 October 2014, 3cr FM, Islamophobia in Australia - - Women on the Line interview, Ayan Mohamud and Soreti Kadir
 -   19 October 2014, ABC News, 'Wearing the niqab, "it's done with full freedom of choice", Anisa Khan
--   25 May 2015, Right Now, Of "Middle -Eastern Appearance", Omar Bensaidi
+-   25 May 2015, Right Now, Of "Middle-Eastern Appearance", Omar Bensaidi
 -   13 November 2015, Sydney Morning Herald, Koran guided me in how to turn tweets from trolls into a force for good, Susan Carland
 -   13 December 2015, Muslims Read Mean Tweets
--   23 January 2016, New Matilda, 'The Cologne Attacks And The Big White Elephant In The Room', Randa Abdel -Fattah
+-   23 January 2016, New Matilda, 'The Cologne Attacks And The Big White Elephant In The Room', Randa Abdel-Fattah
--   10 March 2016, Inside Story, Victims and suspects: the catch -22 of being a Muslim woman in Australia, Shakira Hussein
+-   10 March 2016, Inside Story, Victims and suspects: the catch-22 of being a Muslim woman in Australia, Shakira Hussein
 -   19 May 2016, Online Opinion, From victims to suspects: Muslim women since 9/11, Alice Aslan
 -   30 May 2016, ABC Compass, Hana Assafiri on speed dating a muslim
 -   6 April 2016, ABC Radio, From Victims to Suspects: Shakira Hussein on Muslim women